Watowich Laboratory

 CPRIT Research Training Grant

-CPRIT Research Training Program provides fundamental, interdisciplinary, and innovative training in cancer research at MD Anderson.
-This program is the continuation of highly successful and comprehensive training programs supported by the Cancer Prevention Research Institute of Texas (RP101502, RP140106, and RP170067).
-Our program includes three tracks: the CPRIT TRIUMPH (Translational Research in Multidisciplinary Programs) post-doctoral, CPRIT Graduate Scholar, and CPRIT Summer Undergraduate Research Programs.
+The CPRIT Research Training Program provides fundamental, interdisciplinary and innovative training in cancer research at MD Anderson.
+This program is the continuation of highly successful and comprehensive training programs supported by the Cancer Prevention Research Institute of Texas (RP101502, RP140106, RP170067, RP21028, and NIH R25CA240137).
+Our program includes three tracks: the CPRIT TRIUMPH (Translational Research in Multidisciplinary Programs) postdoctoral, CPRIT Graduate Scholar and CPRIT Summer Undergraduate Research Programs.

 The CPRIT Research Training Program is led by: